Transaction Finality

 Possible attacks:

-Finality Gadget Attacks: Attacking finality mechanism directly.
+Finality Gadget Attacks: Attacking the finality mechanism directly.

-Attacks possible against finality assumptions.
+Attacks are possible against finality assumptions.

 Career Opportunities